Isha00022/speechrecognitionapp/DL Model/README.md

 # 3. Model Creation :

 The model is a Dense Network.
-I used keras-tuner to find the best hyperparameters for the model.
-The model in itself is a good one as it got such a high accuracy.

-The model is then exported in h5 format.
+It uses Artificial Neural Network getting an accuracy of 94%.

 # 4. Application Creation

-I finally deployed the model on a streamlit app.
+I finally deployed the model on a react based app.